-- We will ask YOU questions either by - polls which will automatically appear on screen - responses in the chat function - Ask US questions using the chat function - Please use the chat function throughout to share your views and questions with us or each other.
-We encourage you to share your chat messages with all attendees by changing the 'To:' dropdown to 'All panellists and attendees. - We will be monitoring all the chat throughout and incorporate as many views as possible.
+- We will ask YOU questions either by

+- polls which will automatically appear on screen

+- responses in the chat function

+- Ask US questions using the chat function

+- Please use the chat function throughout to share your views and questions with us or each other. - We will be monitoring all the chat throughout and incorporate as many views as possible.
 We will review all comments after the session and follow up as necessary.